ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 opaque AggregationJobID[16];
 ~~~

+If the task has specified a value for `max_aggregation_job_report_count`, the
-The number of reports in the candidate set MUST be at most the
+number of reports in the candidate set MUST be at most the
 `max_aggregation_job_report_count` configured for the task.

 The Leader can run this process for many sets of candidate reports in parallel